mrustamov/ac-postgres/README.md

 - psql command-line interface commands:
 ```
   \copyright                    for distribution terms
   \h                            for help with SQL commands
   \?                            for help with psql commands
   \g                            or terminate with semicolon to execute query
   \q                            to quit

   Most common commands:

   \l                            list of databases
   \d                            list of relations
   \dt                           list of (only) tables
   \t                            Tuples only (e.g. table headers etc.) is off/on.
   \c databasename               Connect to database
+  \i /path/to/filename.sql      Execute command from file
 ```

 - Insert records into tables: